NFL playoff schedule 2021: Bracket, start times, dates, TV channel info for Wild Card round games - NBC Sports

 The regular season has come to an end and the 2021 NFL Playoffs begin on Saturday, January 9 with fourteen teams in the hunt to win the 2021 Super Bowl.
 Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Pittsburgh Steelers, Tennessee Titans, Baltimore Ravens, Cleveland Browns, Indianapolis Colts, Green Bay Packers, New Orleans Saints, Seattle Seahawks, Washington Football Team, Tampa Bay Buccaneers, Los Angeles Rams and Chicago Bears.

-Check out the full NFL playoff schedule for 2021 below as well as scores, TV channels, how to watch information and more.
+Check out the full NFL playoff schedule for 2021 below as well as scores for AFC and NFC games, TV channels, how to watch information and more.

 2021 NFL Playoff Bracket